LogicJake/leetcode_book/book/Graph/Minimum Height Trees/question.md

     (1) According to the <a href="https://en.wikipedia.org/wiki/Tree_(graph_theory)" target="_blank">definition
-    of tree on Wikipedia</a>: ¡°a tree is an undirected graph in which any two vertices are connected by *exactly* one path.
-In other words, any connected graph without simple cycles is a tree.¡±
+    of tree on Wikipedia</a>: â€œa tree is an undirected graph in which any two vertices are connected by *exactly* one path.
+In other words, any connected graph without simple cycles is a tree.â€